Losing Weight Before the Cruising Date: My 30 Pound Weight Loss Challenge

 The Wedding Weight Loss Program

-When my husband and I got married, almost 2 years ago now, I had the same type of concern, except back then it was to lose weight because I wanted to fit into a wedding dress and look beautiful for my husband, as well as myself.
+When my husband and I got married, almost two years ago now, I had the same type of concern, except back then it was to lose weight because I wanted to fit into a wedding dress and look beautiful for my husband, as well as myself.
 This man is the love of my life, and it was important for me to look good, for both of our sakes.

 Being overweight is not good for anyone's self-esteem, not to mention their physical health.
 My goal was to lose 20 pounds in 16 weeks.
 I lost 16 pounds in 16 weeks, which actually although not quite meeting my personal goal was still a weight loss.
 And it was a big enough weight loss that I was happy on my wedding day.